tomjoht/learnapidoc/_docs/the_writing_process/docapis_publishing.md

 ## 5.6 Celebrate the exhilaration of publishing {#celebrate}

-When you actually hit the publish button (or type "git push" and then press Enter), it can be exhilarating.
+When you actually hit the publish button (or type `git push` and then press Enter), it can be exhilarating.
 After months of work, you execute the final step that makes it live.
 There's a rush in publishing.
 If you're an engineer and have not published before, this rush of adrenaline might be a new experience.
 I feel it every time I publish a new blog post or article as well.
 There's a high associated with sending something out into the world, contributing to a body of knowledge in a new way.
 Take time to appreciate this moment.
 Go celebrate in some way.
 Maybe this means getting a fancy caramel latte at a nearby coffee shop or taking a leisurely stroll around the city at lunch.

 After you publish, spend the rest of the afternoon doing something you find rewarding.
 You'll be giddy and feel like the world is full of rainbows and ponies.
 It's a natural high not only to publish but to fling that albatross from your neck.
 No more review cycles and edits for that content &mdash; it's done and live.
 You can move on to other tasks now.
 You might have been postponing a host of smaller tasks or errands while focusing on this larger writing project.
 Now you can take care of those little tasks, or focus on frivolous ones.
 Go chat with someone in the breakroom for a while, or post a few tweets on Twitter.
 Celebrate the doc release.
 At most, this high lasts a day or two.
 Then you return to earth.